Azanx/Smart-Shopping/README.md

 ```CREATE DATABASE shopping_list default character set utf8 default collate utf8_bin;```<br/>
 3. Create database user for use by the application.
 User name and password can be configured in: `shopping_list/src/main/resources/db.properties` file.<br/>
 ```GRANT ALL PRIVILEGES ON shopping_list.* to devuser@'localhost' IDENTIFIED BY 'devuser'```<br/>
-4. You don't have to create the database schema, as it will be created automatically during app deployment.
-WARNING - with default settings present in the repository all data in the database will be dropped during every application startup!
-If you don't want this behaviour you have to change value of `hibernate.hbm2ddl.auto` property inside the `db.properties` file!<br/>
+4. If you wantt the database schema to be created automatically, change the `hibernate.hbm2ddl.auto` property inside `db.properties` file to `create`.
+WARNING - if you use the `create` setting, all the data in the database will be dropped during every application startup!</br>
 #### Start the app
 1. From inside the project directory, copy the "shopping_list-x-x-x-SNAPSHOT.war" into the machine running tomcat.
 If you are on linux and tomcat is on remote machine, you might use scp:<br/>
 ```scp shopping_list-x-x-x-SNAPSHOT.war server_ip:```<br/>